California scrub jay: Nesting

-The chicks start off fully gray.
-The older they get, the more they turn blue.
-On their heads, chicks tend to have a red crest that resembles a comb.
-The chick will lose its crest at day seven, just like the way the baby chickens lose their egg tooth at 5–7 days.
 Nests are built low in trees or bushes, 1–10 m above the ground, primarily by the female, while the male guards her efforts.
 The nests are sturdy, with an outside diameter of 33–58 cm, constructed on a platform of twigs with moss and dry grasses lined with fine roots and hair.
 Four to six eggs are laid from March through July, with some regional variations.
 There are two common shell color variations: pale green with irregular, olive-colored spots or markings; and pale grayish-white to green with reddish-brown spots.
 The female incubates the eggs for about 16 days.
 The young leave the nest about 18 days after hatching.

 Life span

 The life span of wild California scrub jays is approximately 9 years.
-The oldest known western scrub jay was found in Castaic, CA, in 1991 and raised in captivity.
+The oldest known western scrub jay was found in Castaic, California, in 1991 and raised in captivity.
 "Aaron" lived to be 19 years, and 8 months old.